ipikuka/rehype-highlight-code-lines/README.md

 ## Copying Code Block's Content Issue

-When the line containers are "div" block element, the end of line character (eol) at the end of each line causes unwanted extra blank lines.
-In order to fix the issue, I've removed the eol when they are "div", but kept it when they are "span".
+When the line container is "div" block element, the end of line character (eol) at the end of line causes unwanted extra blank line.
+In order to fix the issue, I've **removed the eol when it is "div", but kept the eol when it is "span"**.

-But, the lack of eol when "div" causes another issue.
-If you implement a button for copying code block content, it doesn't work as expected as all code are printed in a single line.
-In order to work around the issue, you can implement an `onClick` like below:
+But, **the lack of the eol when "div" causes another issue.** If you implement a button for copying code block content, it doesn't work as expected since all code are printed in a single line.
+In order to work around the issue, you can implement an `onClick` of the `button` like below:

 *I assume you use a `useRef` for `<pre>` element.*